 We examine the impact of the global recession triggered by the Covid-19 pandemic on women's versus men's employment.
-Whereas recent recessions in advanced economies usually had a disproportionate impact on men's employment, giving rise to the moniker "mancessions," we show that the pandemic recession of 2020 was a "shecession" in most countries with larger employment declines among women.
+Whereas recent recessions in advanced economies had a disproportionate impact on men's employment, giving rise to the moniker "mancessions," we show that the pandemic recession of 2020 was a "shecession" with larger employment declines among women in most countries.
 We examine the causes behind this pattern using micro data from several national labor force surveys, and show that both the composition of women's employment across industries and occupations as well as increased childcare needs during closures of schools and daycare centers made important contributions.
-While many countries exhibit similar patterns, we also emphasize how policy choices such as furloughing policies and the extent of school closures shape the pandemic's impact on the labor market.
-Another notable finding is the central role of telecommuting: gender gaps in the employment impact of the pandemic arise almost entirely among workers who are unable to work from home.
-Nevertheless, among telecommuters a different kind of gender gap arises: women working from home during the pandemic spent more work time also doing childcare and experienced greater productivity reductions than men.
-We discuss what our findings imply for gender equality in a post-pandemic labor market that will likely continue to be characterized by pervasive telecommuting.
+Gender gaps in the employment impact of the pandemic arise almost entirely among workers who are unable to work from home.
+Among telecommuters a different kind of gender gap arises: women working from home during the pandemic spent more work time also doing childcare and experienced greater productivity reductions than men.
+We identify two key challenges for future research.
+First, why is the pandemic gender gap pervasive, i.e., why did women experience larger employment reductions than men even after accounting for industry/occupation and childcare effects?
+Second, how will the pandemic shape gender equality in a post-pandemic labor market that will likely continue to be characterized by pervasive telecommuting?

-\Manuscript prepared for the 36th NBER Macro Annual.
-We thank Suzanne Bellue, Kwok Yan Chiu, and Laura Montenbruck for excellent research assistance and the German Research Foundation (through the CRC-TR-224 project A3 and the Gottfried Wilhelm Leibniz-Prize) and the National Science Foundation for their financial support.
+^{}We thank Suzanne Bellue, Kwok Yan Chiu, and Laura Montenbruck for excellent research assistance and the German Research Foundation (through the CRC-TR-224 project A3 and the Gottfried Wilhelm Leibniz-Prize) and the National Science Foundation for their financial support.
+We thank Laura Pilossoph and Loukas Karabarbounis for excellent discussions and Steve Davis and Claudia Goldin for helpful comments.
 We thank Katja Möhring and Ulrich Krieger for help and access to the German data and Hans-Martin von Gaudecker for help with the Dutch data.
 This paper is also based on data from Eurostat, EU-LFS, 1998-2019.
 The responsibility for all conclusions drawn from the data lies entirely with the authors.
-Alon: Department of Economics, University of California San Diego, 9500 Gilman Drive #0508, La Jolla, CA 92093 (email: talon@ucsd.edu).
-Coskun and Tertilt: Department of Economics, University of Mannheim, L7 3-5, D-68131 Mannheim (emails: sena.coskun@uni-mannheim.de, tertilt@uni-mannheim.de).
-Doepke: Department of Economics, Northwestern University, 2211 Campus Drive, Evanston, IL 60208 (e-mail: doepke@northwestern.edu) Koll: Department of Economics, European University Institute, Via delle Fontanelle 18, I - 50014 San Domenico di Fiesole, and Department of Economics, University of Mannheim (email: koll@uni-mannheim.de).
+Alon: Department of Economics, University of California San Diego, (email: talon@ucsd.edu).
+Coskun and Tertilt: Department of Economics, University of Mannheim (emails: sena.coskun@unimannheim.de, tertilt@uni-mannheim.de).
+Doepke: Department of Economics, Northwestern University (e-mail: doepke@northwestern.edu) Koll: Department of Economics, European University Institute, and Department of Economics, University of Mannheim (emails: koll@uni-mannheim.de).